-Ideally, your home study area or workspace should be just that and only that – a space for working.
+Ideally, a workspace should be just that and only that – a space for working.

 At the end of the day, we’re all creatures of habit.
 Our minds are built to recognise and respond to contextual stimuli of the space around us.

-What that means is, if we start trying to be productive in a context that we’ve previously used for rest and relaxation, chances are we’re going to start looking for those comforting distractions mid study session.
+What that means is, if we start trying to be productive in a context that we’ve previously used for rest and relaxation, chances are we’re going to start looking for those comforting distractions when we're meant to be working.

 If you’re lucky enough to have a spare room in your home, designate that space as a home office or study area.
 Keep entertainment and relaxation objects (like video games and your bed) in another part of the house.

-If that’s the case for you, and you only have one small area to study in available, don’t sweat it.
-You can always use home decor ideas to transform your space and create the perfect college desk setup.
+If that’s the case for you, and you only have one small area available, don’t sweat it.
+You can always use home decor ideas to transform your space and create the perfect setup.

 By shifting the context of a certain area in a multipurpose room, you can create cues that signal when it’s time to work and stay focused vs when it’s time to play and chill out.

 Create dividers or physical barriers with home decor items.

 A few examples are big plants to block in an area of a room, free-standing screen room dividers, or positioning your desk in a way that uses walls in the room as visual barriers.
 Get creative!